Finite field matrix channels for network coding: Introduction

 where $\boldsymbol{A}\in\GL(n,q)$ is chosen uniformly, where $\boldsymbol{B}\in \mathbb{F}_q^{n \times m}$ is UGR with rank distribution $\mathcal{R}$, and where $\boldsymbol{A}$ and $\boldsymbol{B}$ are chosen independently. \end{definition} We see that the AMMC is the special case of $\Gamma(\mathcal{R})$ when $\mathcal{R}$ is the distribution choosing rank $t$ with probability $1$.
+In~\cite[\S VI-D]{silva2010} the authors consider a generalisation of the AMMC which is exactly the Gamma channel in the case when the error rank is bounded by $t$, that is they consider $\Gamma(\mathcal{R})$ when $\mathcal{R}$ is any distribution with $\mathcal{R}(r)=0$ for all $r>t$.
+For $t=n$ this channel is identical to the Gamma channel.
+However, the authors consider $t$ as a maximum value for the error rank (thus will be taken to be less than $n$), whereas we consider any full rank distribution, with high rank having low probability.

-But the model covers several other very natural situations.
+Our model covers several very natural situations (some of which are also covered by the generalised AMMC with $t<n$).
 For example, we may drop the assumption that the $t$ errors are linearly independent by defining $\mathcal{R}(r)$ to be the probability that $t$ vectors span a subspace of dimension $r$, when the vectors are chosen uniformly and independently.
 We can also extend this to model situations when the number $t$ of vectors varies according to natural distributions such as the binomial distribution (which arises when, for example, a packet is corrupted with some fixed non-zero probability).
 In practice, given a particular network, one may run tests on the network to see the actual error patterns produced and define an empirical distribution on ranks.
 One could also define an appropriate distribution by considering some combination of the situations described.

+We are interested in the capacity of the Gamma channel.
+In the generalised AMMC~\cite[\S VI.D]{silva2010} the authors establish a lower bound on the capacity that is at most $\log_q(t+1)$ lower than the capacity of the AMMC with the same value of $t$.
+Therefore in the limiting cases considered their generalised channel performs at least as well as the AMMC.
+This is a very useful result when $t$ is significantly smaller than $n$.
+However, if we take $t=n$ then the expressions~\cite[Eq.
+19 \& 20]{silva2010} for the capacity in the limiting cases considered evaluate to zero.

 Throughout this paper, we assume that $q$, $n$, $m$ and $\mathcal{R}$ are fixed by the application.
 We will refer to these values as the \emph{channel parameters}.

 We note that the Gamma channel assumes that the \emph{transfer matrix} $\boldsymbol{A}$ is always invertible.
 This is a realistic assumption in random linear network coding in standard situations: the field size $q$ is normally large, which means linear dependencies between random vectors are less likely.